ahippman/FirstRepo/README.md

 This is another line where I will check if the push workd without me having to fill in the info

 And one more try

+OK now i figured it out!
+I had forgotten to first commit THEN push.
+SO to recap:

+1) Save
+2) Commit
+3) Push

+I wonder what happens if I commit, then change and save and Then commit again and push only in the end.... hhhhmmmmm